mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 {{< /code >}}

 ## CORS and CSP changes needed for Umami
 Long time readers of codeslikeaduck (which thanks to [Umami](https://umami.codeslikeaduck.com/share/Ljt3LRkD/codeslikeaduck) I now know don't exist) will know the importance of a strong [Content Security Policy](https://www.codeslikeaduck.com/posts/quickcspsetup/) (CSP).
 Also important for a secure website is adding headers to define [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS) parameters.
-If you have CSP and CORS headers set on your website, when you add the tracking code snippets it probably wont work.
-That's good news, it means your site wont run random scripts, but we need to add some exceptions for Umami.
+If you have CSP and CORS headers set on your website, when you add the tracking code snippets it probably won't work.
+That's good news, it means your site won't run random scripts, but we need to add some exceptions for Umami.

 Below is a summary of the changes I had to make so that Umami could function, link to the [full docker-compose.yml](https://github.com/mpdcampbell/blog/blob/master/docker-compose-blog.yml).